Sangwa-C/Quotes/README.md

 * In your browser adress bar type the following
 *
 * then you will directly be on their page

+## BDD

+**The program should accept input from the user.**

+    Input Example: (Quote : You only live once, but if you do it right, once is enough.)

+    Input Example: (Author: ― Mae West)

+    input EXample: (Date: 25/12/2019)

+**The program should recognize if input field is empty**

+    Input Example: (empty field)

+    Output Example: Author is required

+**The program should allow the user to remove quote from the list**

+**The program should allow the user to upvote or downvote a quote**

+ **The program should return when the user enter a message to be sent**

+    Input Example:  (Quote : You only live once, but if you do it right, once is enough.)

+                    (Author: ― Mae West)

+                    (Date: 25/12/2019)

+    Output Example: It will be displayed on the liste on the quotes.

 ## Known Bugs
 This webpage is not suitable for all screen sizes.